-The Measure A Program has received most of its external capital contributions from the Federal government as a result of the Full Funding Grant Agreement.
-The Measure A Program has used these funds to assist in the financing of: (1) the Bart Silicon Valley Extension Project that will extend BART from Fremont to Santa Clara County; and (2) procurement of Bus Rapid Transit vehicles.
+The Measure A Program has received a majority of its external capital contributions from local funding sources, specifically 2016 Measure B. The Measure A Program has used these funds to assist primarily in the financing of the Bart Silicon Valley Extension Project that will extend BART from Fremont to Santa Clara County.

-2000 Measure A Transit Improvement Program [A Fund of the Santa Clara Valley Transportation Authority] Notes to Budgetary Comparison Schedule For the Fiscal Year Ended June 30, 2022
+2000 Measure A Transit Improvement Program [A Fund of the Santa Clara Valley Transportation Authority] Notes to Budgetary Comparison Schedule For the Fiscal Year Ended June 30, 2023